Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

-The Los Angeles Chargers (1-1) are 6.5-point underdogs in a road AFC West matchup with the Kansas City Chiefs (1-1) on Sunday, September 26, 2021 at GEHA Field at Arrowhead Stadium.
-The over/under is 55 for the game.
+AFC West rivals meet when the Kansas City Chiefs (1-1) host the Los Angeles Chargers (1-1) on Sunday, September 26, 2021 at GEHA Field at Arrowhead Stadium.
+Kansas City is favored by 6.5 points.
+The point total for the contest is set at 54.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.